jritenour/azure-migration/README.md

+##Update 12/13

+Please see license/usage information at the bottom of this page.

 ##Update - 11/10
 In preparation for some changes coming to automation domains in CloudForms 4.2, I have decided to break out the Ansible unconfig playbook to it's own [github repo](https://github.com/jritenour/sysunconfig).
 I may possibly add it to Ansible Galaxy at some point in the near future as well.